microsoft/dayhoff/README.md

 * **Dayhoff-170m-UR90**: A 170M parameter model trained on members sampled from UniRef90 clusters
 * **Dayhoff-170m-GR** : A 170M parameter model trained on members sampled from GigaRef clusters
 * **Dayhoff-170m-BRu**: A 170M parameter model trained on UniRef50 cluster representatives and samples from unfiltered BackboneRef
-* **Dayhoff-170m-BRq**: A 170M parameter model trained on UniRef50 cluter representatives and samples from quality-filtered BackboneRef
+* **Dayhoff-170m-BRq**: A 170M parameter model trained on UniRef50 cluster representatives and samples from quality-filtered BackboneRef
-* **Dayhoff-170m-BRn**: A 170M parameter model trained on UniRef50 cluter representatives and samples from novelty-filtered BackboneRef
+* **Dayhoff-170m-BRn**: A 170M parameter model trained on UniRef50 cluster representatives and samples from novelty-filtered BackboneRef

 ### 3B parameter models
 * **Dayhoff-3b-UR90**: A 3B parameter model trained on members sampled from UniRef90 clusters